angular-schule/angular-cli-ghpages/README.md

 ng add angular-cli-ghpages
 ```

-The `deploy` config will be added for the specified `defaultProject`.
-If there is no `defaultProject` set and there is only one project in your workspace, this project will be used.

-If you have multiple projects in one workspace, you can manually define the project name:
+If you have multiple projects in one workspace, you should manually define the project name:

 ```sh
 ng add angular-cli-ghpages --project MYPROJECTNAME